Lincoln Asquith

-Lincoln G Asquith (born 1964), is a male former athlete who competed for England.
+Lincoln G Asquith (born 3 April 1964), is a male former athlete who competed for England.

-Athletics career
+Biography

+Asquith finished third behind Todd Bennett in the 200 metres event at the 1984 AAA Championships.
+Asquith finished fifth in the 100 metres at the 1985 AAA Championships but was the leading British athlete and therefore considered the British 100 metres champion.

 Asquith represented England and won a silver medal in the 4 x 100 metres relay event with Daley Thompson, Mike McFarlane and Clarence Callender, at the 1986 Commonwealth Games in Edinburgh, Scotland.

 From 2006 until 2010 he was the escort of the visually impaired athlete Libby Clegg.